 Neon turquoise is nearly as attention getting as this chair’s unique shape.

 Give vintage patio chairs a new life with a coat of paint and easy DIY cushions.

 A simple bench with a bright coat of paint will add style and function to the front porch.

 Coordinate a pair of pretty benches with your door color for a simple, symmetrical look.

 The key to getting the most curb appeal out of your window coverings is uniformity.
 Here are our top picks to beautify your view from the sidewalk:

 - Plantation Shutters – Don’t forget to complete the look with arch shutters

-- Draperies – White looks classic in front facing windows
+- Curtains – White looks classic in front facing windows

 - Honeycomb shades and pleated shades – Available with white fabric facing the street.